VerndaraEmerald/Portfolio/Applied Regression Analysis/README.md

 # Innovations from assignment

 While the regression models are fairly mundane, they do contain a few deviations from my professor's expectations.
 I will make no claim to being phenomenal, but I will make some claim to wanting to constantly improve the efficiency of my programs and a willingness to learn the steps to do so.
+Since SAS notebook files do not work with relative references, and since I wanted this to run out of the box, I have excluded the SAS notebook files (.sasnb) in the 410 section.

 * The SAS code uses macros to automatically output several things, including:
     * Model fit is outputted to a csv file in temp outputs that the Reader.ipnyb file uses.